When should I arrive?

 10.00am – Sung Eucharist & Young Peoples’ Groups

-Morning Prayer is said most days but times do vary.
+Morning Prayer is said some days but times do vary.

 8.00am – Holy Communion